Submit request or call to make an appointment.

 Subaortic stenosis can cause two main problems for the heart:

-The specialists at Norton Children’s Heart Institute — the leading providers of pediatric heart care in Louisville and Southern Indiana — can help your child with subaortic stenosis.
+The specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine — the leading providers of pediatric heart care in Louisville and Southern Indiana — can help your child with subaortic stenosis.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, have the skill and experience to provide a pinpoint diagnosis and develop a customized treatment plan for you and your child.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the skills and experience to provide a pinpoint diagnosis and develop a customized treatment plan for you and your child.

 Doctors sometimes hear a heart murmur — a specific “whooshing” sound — because of the uneven blood flow through the narrowed area.
 More tests might reveal subaortic stenosis.